Database

 Connection pools

-Note that reasonable defaults for the connection pool sizes are calculated from the thread pool size when using Database.forConfig.
+Note that reasonable defaults for the connection pool sizes are calculated automatically when using DatabaseConfig.forConfig.

 Slick uses prepared statements wherever possible but it does not cache them on its own.
 You should therefore enable prepared statement caching in the connection pool’s configuration.